Litschi21/ai-content-creator/README.md

 You can execute the program simply by running the `control_panel.py` file and entering your given settings (these will be saved in
 `settings.json`) and then pressing the "Generate" button in the "Generation" tab.
 If you need any help, please refer to this repo's discussion page.

+### Settings
+After installation, you can configure the following settings:
+- Subreddit (12 choices, 8 for longform and 4 for shortform)
+- Voice Gender (male/female)
+- Voice Accent (American/British/Canadian/Irish/Australian)
+- Amount of comments picked (0 - 25 for shorts, 0 - 100 for longform)
+- Amount of posts picked (1 - 10 for shorts, 1 - 100 for longform)
+- Output folder for video, audio files and `settings.json`
+- Reddit API credentials

 ### Authors
 Project Manager: Litschi